 Of course, if you want to know more about the queen of the oils, read more from our olive garden nutrition page; it's cold pressed.

 Nothing more need be said of course about sesame seeds sprinkled on a bun.
 Yum, delicious and healthy.

-But, there's a BUT.
-A big but... those sesame seeds will pass straight through the gut, undigested, unless you chew them, and potentially get stuck in any diverticuli.
+But, there's a BUT, and it's a big one.
+Those sesame seeds will pass straight through the gut, undigested, unless you chew them thoroughly, and potentially get stuck in any diverticuli in the gut.

 Just bite and swallow and you get zero value from the rich nutrients and lignans in sesame seeds.